Do you want to optimize your landing pages? If you have never heard of a “landing page” before, you are likely a newbie in online marketing.

 2. Make Use of Impressive Title Tags

-In this case, you will agree that the first impression is critical to your title tags’ success.
-To this end, ensure that they are punchy and not too long.
-In fact, make sure you don’t go past 65 characters.
+In this case, you will agree that the first impression is critical to the success of your title tags.
+To this end, ensure that they are punchy and short enough.
+Make sure you don’t go past 65 characters.

 3. Make Use of META Descriptions as an Indicator

-At times search engines might choose not to display your META.
-However, it is still best to pay attention to it as a well-written META description, making it a message matching indicator.
+At times, search engines might choose not to display your META.
+However, paying attention to it as a well-written META description is still best, making it a message-matching indicator.
 That way, it will draw users’ attention when search engines decide to reflect on the search result page.

 4. Fine-Tune your URL